Broadcast Channels with Privacy Leakage Constraints: Proofs

+\textbf{Properties for Leakage Analysis:} In contrast to previous works, we do not analyse the expected leakages of the random code.
+Instead, we establish certain properties that the random code possesses and then extract a specific sequence of codes that satisfies these properties as well as reliability.
+It is then shown that the extracted sequence of codes admits the leakage constraints.

-\textbf{Leakage Analysis:} We compute an upper bound on $\mathbb{E}L_1(\mathbb{C})$ and on $\mathbb{E}L_2(\mathbb{C})$.
-By symmetry, only the analysis for the expected rate-leakage of $M_1$ to the 2nd receiver is presented.
-The corresponding derivation for $M_2$ follows similar lines.
+By symmetry, we consider only the properties required for the analysis of the rate-leakage from $M_1$ to the 2nd receiver.
+The corresponding derivations for $M_2$ follows similar lines and the resulting rate constraints match up to changing some indices.